William M. Ritter: Career

 Ritter bought and operated a thresher and then operated a small country hotel.
 Ritter began a logging operation in Mercer County, West Virginia in 1890.
 He also set up his own mills, and his operations were also in McDowell and Mingo counties, as well as Buchanan County, Virginia, Dickenson County, Virginia, and Pike County, Kentucky.

 In 1894, Ritter established the W. M. Ritter Lumber Company in Welch, West Virginia.
 It would not be incorporated until 1901.
 He expanded his operations into Tennessee, North Carolina and South Carolina.
 In 1907, W. M. Ritter Lumber Company was indicted by a federal grand jury on a charge of peonage.
-Ritter paid a ikonfine on behalf of his company.
+Ritter paid an ikonfine on behalf of his company.
 The company would be regarded as the world's largest hardwood lumber company with over 300,000 acres of land.
 The company would eventually merge with Georgia-Pacific Lumber Company.

 During World War I, Ritter served on the War Industries Board as an advisor to Bernard Baruch.

 Ritter also owned and operated coal companies and railroads in Virginia and West Virginia, including the Red Jacket Coal Company near Matewan, West Virginia.
 Ritter served as president of the National Hardwood Lumber Association and treasurer of the National Lumber Manufacturers Association.
 Ritter wrote a book, The Lumber Business.

 In 1924, Ritter received national coverage for gifting worth of personal stock to 124 of his employees.
 Following the news, he was commended by President Calvin Coolidge.